rabbitmq/rabbitmq-stream-dotnet-client/README.md

         Stream = stream,
         OffsetSpec = new OffsetTypeOffset(trackedOffset),
 ```

+OBS. if don't have stored an offset for the consumer's reference on the stream you get an OffsetNotFoundException exception.

 ### Handle Close
 Producers/Consumers raise and event when the client is disconnected: